-We have now reviewed more than a dozen benefits of the Linux operating system over Windows 8.
-Given the functional benefits of Linux and the fatal flaws of Windows 8, it is difficult to imagine anyone going with Windows 8 if they really understand all of its flaws.
-By now, you should understand why Windows 8 is completely different from Windows XP or Windows 7.
+We have now reviewed more than a dozen benefits of the Linux operating system over Windows.
+Given the functional benefits of Linux and the fatal flaws of Windows, it is difficult to imagine anyone going with Windows if they really understand all of its flaws.
+By now, you should understand why Windows 8 and 10 are completely different from Windows XP or Windows 7.
 Still, it is likely that Microsoft will be able to fool millions of people simply with the huge force of their billion dollar per year advertising campaigns.
-The only question is how many people they will be able to fool before folks find out what a flawed product they are getting with Windows 8.
-Now, we will look at Microsoft’s plan to convince us that we should spend $500 on Windows 8 and MS Office 2013... and signs that word is already starting to get out that Windows 8 is a disaster.
+The only question is how many people they will be able to fool before folks find out what a flawed product they are getting with Windows 10.
+Now, we will look at Microsoft’s plan to convince us that we should spend $500 on Windows 10 and MS Office 365... and signs that word is already starting to get out that Windows 10 is a disaster.
 We will also look at some of the more hidden costs of the Microsoft monopoly.

 Can Microsoft Marketing convince us to buy a fatally flawed product?

-According to Forbes Magazine, Microsoft plans to spend a record $1.5 billion dollars trying to convince us to buy Windows 8.
-While spending this massive amount of money, the Microsoft marketing department will tell us that Windows 8 is an improvement on Windows 7 because it is “touch screen friendly” and therefore works better on tablets.
-They will tell us that Windows 8 is simply Microsoft becoming more like Apple.
-There is also a plan to introduce Microsoft Blue this summer as an updated version of Windows 8.
+According to Forbes Magazine, Microsoft spent a record $1.5 billion dollars trying to convince us to buy Windows.
+While spending this massive amount of money, the Microsoft marketing department will tell us that Windows 10 is an improvement on Windows 7 because it is “touch screen friendly” and therefore works better on tablets.
 The name “Windows Blue” seems to be yet another blunder by Microsoft as it will likely just remind Windows users of their past bad experiences with the Windows Blue Screen of Death (see example below).

-At $500 per computer to Microsoft for Windows 8 and Office, that is a lot of money.
-If Steve Ballmer is right, the real cost of all of these upgrades to Windows 8 and Office 2013 will be close to $200 billion – or $50 billion per year each year for the next four years.
+At $500 per computer to Microsoft for Windows 10 and Office 365, that is a lot of money.
+If Steve Ballmer is right, the real cost of all of these upgrades to Windows 10 and Office 365 will be close to $200 billion – or $50 billion per year each year for the next four years.

 How much do we spend on commercial programs and how much will we save by moving to open source tools?